A vanishing theorem for tautological classes of aspherical manifolds: Examples and questions

 \subsection{Examples}

 We want to start out with some rather abstract examples that satisfy our conjecture with $R=\Q$.

-\begin{Thm} Let $M$ be an oriented aspherical manifold with fundamental group $\Gamma$.
-If $\Gamma$ belongs to one of the following classes of groups, then $\Gamma$ belongs to $\IKP$ and our conjecture holds for $M$ rationally. \begin{enumerate} \item[(i)] Cocompact lattices in almost connected Lie groups, \item[(ii)] hyperbolic and $\CAT(0)$-groups, \item[(iii)] solvable groups, linear groups over $\Q$, \item[(iv)] groups of polynomial growth and arithmetic groups, and \item[(v)] elementary amenable groups. \end{enumerate} \end{Thm} \begin{proof} If the dimension of $M$ is smaller than 4, then as explained \cref{vanishing low dimensions} the vanishing of rational tautological classes is known anyhow.
-We claim that all groups in the above list are Farrell--Jones groups (except elementary amenable ones but those are covered by \cref{LFJ}), hence any such $M$ satisfies the {\pbc} (at least with 2 inverted) provided the dimension of $M$ is at least 4.
-The groups not covered by \cref{status FJ conjecture} are groups of polynomial growth which are virtually solvable and hence are Farrell--Jones groups, and linear groups over $\Q$ which are Farrell--Jones groups by \cite{R}.
-Hence it suffices to verify that all above groups satisfy Burghelea's conjecture.
-This has been done in the following references: (i) is dealt with in \cite[Theorem 4.27]{EM}, for (ii) see \cite[Corollary 4.8 and Corollary 4.9]{EM}, (iii) is \cite[Theorem 2.4]{Eckmann}, (iv) is \cite[Theorem 4.3]{Ji} and (v) is \cite[Theorem 4.20]{EM}. \end{proof}
+\begin{Thm} The following classes of groups satisfy Burghelea's conjecture and are therefore contained in $\IKP$: \begin{enumerate} \item[(i)] Cocompact lattices in almost connected Lie groups, \item[(ii)] $\CAT(0)$-groups, \item[(iii)] solvable groups, linear groups over $\Q$, \item[(iv)] groups of polynomial growth, hyperbolic groups, arithmetic groups, and \item[(v)] elementary amenable groups. \end{enumerate} In particular, if $M$ is an oriented aspherical manifold with fundamental group in one of the above classes then $M$ satisfies our conjecture with $\Q$-coefficients. \end{Thm} \begin{proof} If the dimension of $M$ is smaller than 4, then as explained \cref{vanishing low dimensions} the vanishing of rational tautological classes is known anyhow.
+We first claim that all groups in the above list are contained in the class $\LFJ$, so by \cref{pbc2} any such $M$ satisfies the {\pbc} with $\Z[\tfrac{1}{2}]$-coefficients provided the dimension of $M$ is at least 4.
+(In fact, with the exception of elementary amenable groups, these groups are contained in the class $\calfj$ and so by \cref{FJ vs BBC} any such $M$ satisfy the {\pbc} with any coefficients.)
+The groups not covered by \cref{status FJ conjecture} are groups of polynomial growth which are virtually solvable (in fact virtually nilpotent) by a celebrated theorem of Gromov \cite{Gromov2} and hence lie in $\calfj$, and linear groups over $\Q$ which lie in $\calfj$ by \cite{R}.